anetacamo/react-coding/content/next-project-setup.md

 > By specifying `.` at the end, you’ll create the project in the current folder.

+> if you wont do that be aware that the app will be installed into another folder where you have to navigate to before you install dependencies.

 when you asked `Need to install the following packages:` press `y`

-- ✔ Package name: … lesson-2-react-router
-- ✔ Select a framework: › React
-- ✔ Select a variant: › JavaScript
+Choose all the defaults setups

 #### run the server

-> IMPORTANT! before you install dependencies, try to understand where are you at your project structure.
+> before you install dependencies, try to understand where are you at your project structure.
 Are you in the right folder? - do you see generated files or do you need to go one level lower inside the folder?

 #### navigation in terminal by commands